How Can I Increase My Salary as a Medical Coder?

 Advanced specialty certifications include:

-- Certified Coding Specialist — Physician-based (CCS-P) recipients are certified in a wider range of medical coding languages such as ICD-9-CM, CPT and HCPCS Level II.
+- Certified Coding Specialist — Physician-based (CCS-P) recipients are certified in a wider range of medical coding languages such as ICD-10-CM and CPT.

 - Registered Health Information Technician (RHIT) certification can expand options for medical coders with CCA and CCS certifications, which are specific to settings like hospitals or physician offices.